“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 Now is the only time to be happy.
 Being true to yourself is key.

-The real trick to being happy is to follow your inner calling and do whatever makes you feel expansive and alive.
+The real trick to being happy is to follow your inner calling and do what makes you feel expansive and alive.

 Here are 7 tips to help you live a more congruent and authentic life.